jacksund/simmate/docs/full_guides/toolkit/single_structure/properties.md

 # Common properties

+!!! danger
+    The simmate toolkit is still in early development and not ready for use.
+Stick to the "PyMatgen Help" section for now.

 !!! important
     This page provides a concise list of available properties, grouped by function.
 Detailed descriptions of each property can be found in the `API` section.